Worst-Case Services and State-Based Scheduling: Feasible Schedules

-which relates $\alpha$ and $\beta$ directly.} Since (\ref{E:beta}) specifies the least number of tasks that must be served from any given subset of flows, we call it the {\it \textbf{baseline constraint}} and $\beta$ the {\it \textbf{baseline function}}.
-Notice that $\beta$ depends on $a^{[\Omega]}$ implicitly because, according to (\ref{E:CondSig}), $\hat\lambda_{ij}$ depends on $q$, which in turn depends on $a$.
+which directly relates $\alpha$ and $\beta$.} As (\ref{E:beta}) specifies the least number of tasks that must be served from any subset of flows to guarantee $\bs\psi^{[\Omega]}$, we call it the {\it \textbf{baseline constraint}} and $\beta$ the {\it \textbf{baseline function}}.
+Notice that $\beta$ implicitly depends on $a^{[\Omega]}$ because, according to (\ref{E:CondSig}), $\hat\lambda_{ij}$ depends on $q$, which in turn depends on $a$.
+The importance of $\beta$ is highlighted in the next theorem.